Meromorphic vector fields with single-valued solutions on complex surfaces: Final comments and examples

 For Riccati equations, having a first integral implies that the monodromy group is finite.
 The reciprocal is not true.
-The following example is attributed to Wittich~\cite[Section~4.1]{hille}.
+The following example, which does not have a single algebraic solution, is attributed to Wittich~\cite[section~4.1]{hille}.
 The Riccati differential equation

 has the transcendental solutions